 It takes less than 72 hours for our BioBasedTiles to reach full cure strength, and this is continuously improving through Biomason’s rapid research and development.
 As a note—traditional concrete can take up to 28 days to cure!

-No. Throughout the years, our partner Biomason® developed their own Biocement® that we use for the BioBasedTiles.
+No. Throughout the years, our partner Biomason® developed their Biocement® that we use for the BioBasedTiles.
 The process relies on bacteria for the growth of cement rather than burning fuels for calcination resulting in a lighter, stronger, and thinner material.

-Currently, we deliver our products to Europe (including the United Kingdom) and North America.
+We deliver our products to Europe (including the United Kingdom) and North America.

 An Environmental Product Declaration (EPD) is an independently verified and registered document that communicates transparent and comparable information about the life-cycle environmental impact of products in a credible way.